Halex000/AHK-Soundboard/Soundboard by Halex/READ_ME.txt

 How to set up the soundboard (all software is free):

-	Unzip this folder and leave the .Soundboard.ahk, Sounds.tsb, and the audio files for the sounds in the same unzipped folder.
+	Download this folder and leave the .Soundboard.ahk, Sounds.tsb, and the audio files for the sounds in the same folder.

 	DOWNLOAD Voicemeeter: https://vb-audio.com/Voicemeeter/
 	DOWNLOAD virtual audio cable: https://vb-audio.com/Cable/index.htm